-People should research the body pillow before purchasing to ensure it has the features they require.
+People should research body pillows before purchasing one to ensure it has the features they require.

 How much space does a body pillow take up?

 The shape of a body pillow will influence how much space it takes up.
-For example, a U-shaped pillow will take up more space than a rectangle pillow.
+For instance, a U-shaped pillow will take up more space than a rectangular one.

 Companies will include the dimensions of a body pillow in the product description.
-People should take the measurements into account when purchasing a pillow.
+People should take the measurements into account when making a purchase.